-- Make sure that you have selected a control bar that is compatible with your measuring device. - Make sure that you have defined dE tolerance values. - Connect your measuring device to the computer. - 1 Print a job. - 2 In Job Center, select the job.
-In the toolbar, click Verifier. - 3 On the Job List/Preview tab, expand the job file and double-click the job.
-Verifier populates the left hand table with the Lab color values of the reference.

-4 Follow the on-screen instructions to measure the printed control bar.
+- Make sure that you have selected a control bar that is compatible with your measuring device. - Make sure that you have defined dE tolerance values. - Connect your measuring device to the computer. - 1 Print a job with a control bar. - 2 In Job Center, select the job.
+In the Job Summary area, click Verify next to the color bar you want to measure.
+The verification tool starts. - 3 Do one of the following: - Fiery Verify: Follow the on-screen instructions to measure the printed control bar. - Verifier: On the Joblist/Preview tab, double-click the control bar that you want to measure.
+Verifier populates the left-hand table with the Lab color values of the reference.
+Under the right-hand table, click Measure, and follow the on-screen instructions to measure the printed control bar.